19-1-skku-oss/2019-1-OSS-E2/README.md

 We expect our project very energetic!

 # Team members (Sungkyunkwan University Software students)

-Park Dongchan : Overall project management, writing the code of project and code review of E2 team
+Park Dongchan (Team leader) : Overall project management, writing the code of project and code review of E2 team

 Jo Mingyu : Code editing of Data Structure folder & Add new algorithm for sorting